-Anaconda, New Mexico: The EPA Destroyed This Small Town Because of Its Big Uranium Problem
+Anaconda, New Mexico: Destroyed by the EPA Because of Uranium

 Our adventure began the night before, in a torrential downpour.

 The sun was setting fast, and we couldn't see much of the road anyway; between the deluge from above and the rogue side waves caused by passing trucks, we were piloting submarines, not cars.
 We had to get off the road soon.
 My friend told me there was nothing left in Anaconda, so we would have to spend the night somewhere else anyway.